oyin-bo/three-g/README.md

 - **Isotropic 3D Subdivision**: Voxel grids are subdivided uniformly in all three dimensions, with Z-slices packed into 2D textures.
 This preserves spatial locality for cache coherence.

+- **MRT Aggregation**: Multiple render targets (MRT) enable simultaneous output of monopole and quadrupole moments during the aggregation and reduction passes, minimizing bandwidth.

+- **Spectral Transforms**: The FFT implementation uses Stockham's algorithm with ping-pong textures, performing three 1D transforms (X→Y→Z) on the sliced 3D grid.

 ### History of the Galaxies

 The Barnes-Hut algorithm enabled the first large-scale cosmological simulations in the late 1980s, revealing how dark matter halos form and evolve.
 Modern variants like Fast Multipole Method (FMM) and tree-particle-mesh (TPM) codes power exascale simulations tracking billions of particles across cosmic epochs.

+The spectral particle-mesh approach, pioneered in the 1970s, became the foundation for modern cosmological codes like GADGET and Enzo when combined with adaptive mesh refinement.
+The PM method's ability to handle periodic boundary conditions naturally makes it ideal for simulating cosmic structure formation in expanding universes.

-By bringing this technique to the browser via GPU shaders, THREE-g democratizes a computational approach that once required supercomputers—now anyone can experiment with gravitational choreography in real-time, right in their web browser.
+By bringing these techniques to the browser via GPU shaders, THREE-g democratizes computational approaches that once required supercomputers—now anyone can experiment with gravitational choreography in real-time, right in their web browser.

 The θ parameter controls the approximation threshold.
 Lower values mean tighter accuracy, higher GPU cost.
-The default of 0.5 keeps systems up to ~200,000 particles physically coherent without dropping below 10 FPS on modern hardware.
+The default of 0.65 for tree methods keeps systems up to ~200,000 particles physically coherent without dropping below 10 FPS on modern hardware.
+The quadrupole method achieves similar accuracy with higher θ values due to its improved force model.

 ## License